cerebro-data/external-docs/docs/SupportedSQL.md

 partitioning on the base table is preserved for the view.

-This is disallowed as it is unclear what the semantics are if the partitioning specified in the view is different than the base table and the performance implications.
+This is disallowed as it is unclear what the semantics are if the partitioning specified in the view is different from the base table and what the resulting performance implications are.

-## Data Manipulation Language (DML) statements
+## Data Manipulation Language (DML) Statements

-CDAS is not a distributed SQL engine and only support a subset of SQL statements.
-It does not support the other DML statements (e.g. INSERT, DELETE, UPDATE, etc).
-For SELECT statements, only a subset of the SQL standard is supported.
+CDAS is not a distributed SQL engine and only supports a subset of SQL statements.
+It does not support the other DML statements (e.g. `INSERT`, `DELETE`, `UPDATE`, etc).
+For `SELECT` statements, only a subset of the SQL standard is supported.
 A typical configuration is to run a SQL engine (e.g Spark or Presto) on top of CDAS.

-SELECT statements with projection and filters are fully supported.
+`SELECT` statements with projection and filters are fully supported.

-The only AGGREGATION that is supported is `count(*)` with no grouping.
+The only *aggregation* that is supported is `COUNT(*)` with no grouping.
 In this case multiple records will be returned for this query, each containing a partial count.
 Summing up all the counts returns the complete result.

 ### JOINs

-CDAS supports a limited set of joins for the purpose of restricting access to specific rows for particular users.
+Using `VIEW`s, CDAS supports a limited set of joins for the purpose of restricting access to specific rows for particular users.
 A canonical use case would be having a fact dataset for user transactions, which contains a column for the user id.
 Another, much smaller dataset, contains the set of user ids which allow analytics to be done on their activity.
 CDAS would support filtering the transactions dataset by creating a view that is a join over the two.

 The specific limitations are:

-- Only INNER and LEFT (out, semi, anti) joins are allowed.
+- Only `INNER` and `LEFT` (optionally with `OUTER`, `SEMI`, `ANTI`) joins are allowed.
 - The smaller tables must be under a maximum configured size.
 If the smaller tables exceed this size, the request will fail at runtime.